 With temperatures surpassing 100 degrees Fahrenheit and higher during the hottest days of the summer, is it any wonder why your home energy bills skyrocket in June, July, and August?
 Your dependency on your air conditioner can take a sizable chunk of money out of your bank account.
 So, what do you do to beat the heat when temperatures reach triple digits?
 How do you justify using your A/C less when you actually need it more?

-The following suggestions offer relief without depending on your air conditioner.
+The following suggestions offer relief by keeping your home cool without depending on your air conditioner:

 Invest in Blackout Shades